Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

 This prior is fully separable with respect to the spectral channels, similarly to the data-fidelity term in~\eqref{eq:problem}.
 In this setting, the wide-band objective function naturally separates into $\nband$ independent, single-channel objective functions underpinning the monochromatic SARA approach defined by~\citet{Carrillo2012,Onose2016}.
 This approach is therefore highly parallelizable, and will be taken as a reference in terms of computing time.

-In practice, each single-channel term in the objective~\eqref{eq:problem} is solved with a reweighting approach leveraging PDFB.
-The splitting functionality of this advanced proximal algorithm structure is in particular utilized to enable the parallel processing of the block-specific data-fidelity terms for scalability.
-Note that the parameter $\widetilde{\mu}$ does not affect the minimizers of the objective. \citet{Onose2016} suggested that setting $\widetilde{\mu}$ in the range $[10^{-5}, 10^{-3}]$ provides good convergence speed in practice.
+Each single-channel term in the objective~\eqref{eq:problem} is independently minimized with a reweighting approach leveraging PDFB.
+In particular, the splitting functionality of this proximal algorithm enables the block-specific data-fidelity terms to be handled in parallel.
+In theory, the parameters $\widetilde{\mu}_l$ do not affect the minimizers of the objective function, as~\eqref{eq:problem}-\eqref{eq:log-sum-gen} can be reformulated as a log-sum minimization problem with constraints (for which rescaling the function $r$ amounts to rescaling to full objective function, with no effect on its minimizers).
+Note however that the convergence guarantees of the proposed algorithm are asymptotic, and that the objective function is not convex.
+These considerations imply that the regularization parameter has a practical impact on the observed convergence speed of the algorithm, and on the critical point numerically obtained at convergence.

+\paragraph*{A new heuristic for automatic regularization parameter setting with SARA.} To set the regularisation parameters involved in \eqref{eq:log-sum-gen}, \citet{Onose2016} suggested to fix $\widetilde{\mu}_l \in [10^{-5}, 10^{-3}]$.
+As for the parameter $\widetilde{\upsilon}_l$, used to avoid reaching zero values in the argument of the log terms, \citet{Carrillo2012} proposed to set it to an estimate of the standard deviation of the noise in the wavelet domain.

+Building on these empirical considerations, we propose a new heuristic to automatically set the regularization parameters of the SARA objective function (which will also generalize to HyperSARA and Faceted HyperSARA).
+On the one hand, $\widetilde{\upsilon}_l$ is understood as a floor level for the wavelet coefficients.
+On the other hand, $\widetilde{\mu}_l$ explicitly acts as a soft-thresholding parameter \citep[Algorithm 2]{Onose2016}, setting to zero negligible values, and can therefore also be understood as a floor level for the wavelet coefficients.
+The floor level value needed for both $\widetilde{\upsilon}_l$ and $\widetilde{\mu}_l$ can naturally be set to an estimate of the standard deviation of the noise obtained by propagating the measurement noise from the visibility domain, successively to the image and the wavelet domains.